-Given that the use of pesticides and chemicals in farming and agriculture greatly contribute to land pollution, finding alternatives will help to reduce the environmental impact.
+Given that the use of pesticides and chemicals in farming and agriculture greatly contributes to land pollution, finding alternatives will help to reduce the environmental impact.
 Farmers, for instance, can use natural ingredients by switching from bio-fertilizers to manure or enrolling in programs that provide education and resources regarding sustainable farming.

 On the individual level, supporting environmentally-conscious, local farmers at your closest farmer’s market or local grocery store can help to build up business for farmers with more sustainable farming practices.
 Another option is to contribute to or volunteer in an urban garden in your neighborhood.

 Reforestation involves replanting an area with trees.
 This can be needed for areas that have experienced wildfires, for instance, or where trees had been chopped down and milled.
 This process helps to bind the soil, which helps to protect it from land pollution and prevents soil erosion and flooding.